Macroscopic production of highly nuclear-spin-polarized molecules from IR-excitation and photodissociation of molecular beams: Introduction

-Here, we propose important advances to the rovibrational excitation method that will allow macroscopic production rates of pure, highly-polarized molecules (${\sim}100{\%}$), at rates above $10^{20}$ s\textsuperscript{-1} and up to ${\sim}10^{22}$ s\textsuperscript{-1}.
-These advances are: (i) multiple optical excitation steps for achieving 100\% nuclear polarization, and (ii) excitation and polarization of larger molecules which can be photodissociated to yield exclusively closed-shell molecular photofragments.
-Specifically, we propose the IR-excitation of formaldehyde (H\textsubscript{2}CO) or formic acid (CH\textsubscript{2}O\textsubscript{2}), which can be photodissociated to yield exclusively the H\textsubscript{2} + CO~\cite{suits} or H\textsubscript{2}O + CO~\cite{ma} channels, respectively.
+Here, we propose improvements to the rovibrational excitation method that will allow macroscopic production rates of pure, highly-polarized molecules (${\sim}100{\%}$), at rates that can approach the photon fluxes of the IR excitation step.
+The improvements are motivated by the recent availability of tabletop tunable, narrow-bandwidth, high-power IR lasers, producing ${\sim}10^{21}$ ${\rm photons \, s^{-1}}$~\cite{mirov}, and are: (i) optical excitation steps that allow \textit{only} molecules with 100\% nuclear polarization to be photodissociated, providing a pure polarization spin filter, and (ii) excitation and polarization of larger molecules which can be photodissociated to yield exclusively polarized molecular photofragments, without needing to recombine polarized atoms; this is particularly important for molecules that are not IR active (such as H\textsubscript{2} isotopes), and cannot be excited directly.
+Specifically, we propose the IR-excitation of the special cases of formaldehyde (CH\textsubscript{2}O) or formic acid (CH\textsubscript{2}O\textsubscript{2}), which can be photodissociated to yield exclusively the H\textsubscript{2} + CO~\cite{suits} or H\textsubscript{2}O + CO~\cite{ma} channels, respectively.
 The target molecules (here H\textsubscript{2} or H\textsubscript{2}O isotopes) can then be selectively trapped at a surface.
-Thus, we propose the production of macroscopic quantities of ${\sim}100{\%}$ nuclear-spin-polarized isotopes of hydrogen molecules (H\textsubscript{2}, HD, DT) and water molecules (H\textsubscript{2}O, D\textsubscript{2}O), sufficient for the demanding applications in polarized nuclear fusion and NMR signal enhancement.
+Thus, we propose the production of macroscopic quantities of ${\sim}100{\%}$ nuclear-spin-polarized isotopes of hydrogen molecules (H\textsubscript{2}, HD, DT) and water molecules (H\textsubscript{2}O, D\textsubscript{2}O), which are important for the applications of polarized nuclear fusion and NMR signal enhancement.
+This production method will surpass conventional beam separation methods by several orders of magnitude, and may approach the photon flux of the IR excitation lasers (details given below).